bentyeh/resources/bioinformatics/pipelines.md

 Hierarchy of configurations
 - Command line
+- Workflow profile specified via the `--workflow-profile DIRECTORY` command line argument
+- Default workflow profile located at `profiles/default` in the working directory or next to the Snakefile
-- Snakefile: specify via `--snakefile FILE` command line argument
+- Global profile specified via the `--profile DIRECTORY` command line argument
+- Default global profile (location is system-dependent, see `snakemake --help`; on Linux, located at `$HOME/.config/snakemake` and `/etc/xdg/snakemake`)
-- Configuration file: specify via `--configfile FILE` command line argument or `configfile: "path/to/config.yaml"` Snakefile directive
+- Workflow configuration file specified via the `--configfile FILE` command line argument
+- Workflow configuration file specified via the `configfile: FILE` directive in the Snakefile
+- Snakefile-internal directives
 - Profile: specify via `--profile FILE` command line argument

 Profile configuration files
-- The values for resources can be Python commands.
+- The values for certain resources can be Python commands.
   - Example: set a default maximum number of threads per rule that can be overriden by rule-specific configurations.
     ```YAML
     default-resources: